 Choosing a Solicitor to pursue a medical negligence claim (sometimes referred to as a clinical negligence claim) on your behalf is an important decision, and at times it may be difficult to decide what is best for you.
 Funding is one of the main considerations when choosing who to pursue your claim for you, and neglecting to check all of the details and options available could result in you being financially liable, and not receiving all of your compensation.

-Legal Aid used to be available in pursuing a medical negligence case, it is now only available in very limited circumstances.
 Legal aid has now been withdrawn for medical negligence, except for cases involving children suffering neurological injuries during pregnancy, birth, and in the eight-week post-natal period.

 The funding options will be discussed with you over the telephone or in person to ensure that you are completely comfortable and that you are aware of any financial risks associated with bringing a claim.
-We will provide you with a Client Care letter which lays out the structure and procedure, which we are required to do by the Solicitors Regulation Authority.
+We will also provide you with a Client Care letter which lays out the structure and procedure, which we are required to do by the Solicitors Regulation Authority.